Contract automation

 Summary generated by AI, reviewed for accuracy.

-Contract automation begins with digitizing contract creation using predefined templates, clauses, and approval workflows.
+Contract automation begins with digitizing contract creation using predefined templates, clauses and approval workflows.
 Drafts move seamlessly through review, negotiation, and signing, eliminating repetitive manual steps.

 Too busy to read?